 One other thing, how often do we consider what it’s like on the other side of the recruiter outreach?
 If someone was reaching out to me what would I like to receive on that end?
 If I got a really bad message would I open it or not?
 Going back to the basics, just be yourself, keep it fun, keep it entertaining and get some stuff out there and you’ll be surprised; people will respond.

 What’s one of your most favorite campaigns?

 There’s a company I worked with in Greece, a market that I wasn’t very familiar with.
 They were really small, maybe 20-30 people at the time, software development firm looking to grow.
 No one had heard of them.
 They didn’t really have an outreach or recruiting strategy.
-So I started customising messages to candidates, putting some content out there, getting some information on a Facebook page and a Twitter page, focusing on personalization.
+So I started customizing messages to candidates, putting some content out there, getting some information on a Facebook page and a Twitter page, focusing on personalization.
 It was tough going with a low response rate, but we kept at it.
-Fast forwarding two years later sending messages to candidates or posting something on social, we got responses like “Wow this sounds like a great opportunity.
+Fast forward two years later sending messages to candidates or posting something on social, we got responses like “Wow this sounds like a great opportunity.
 I’ve heard some amazing things about what you guys are doing”.
 Going from small company not well known at all in the industry to getting multiple responses from people saying “Oh I’ve heard about this company.
-That’s great - we’d love to hear more”.
+That’s great – we’d love to hear more”.
 I’m proud of that, I really do like that.
 They’re still continuing to grow.
 Now they have over 220 employees.
 They grew from 20 employees to 220 in less than 2 years.

 How do you get a company to stand out?

 Today we know that with the Glassdoors of the world people can go out and find anything they want about a company.
 Being transparent and getting that authenticity to your target market is very important.
 There was another company that I had worked with that wasn’t very well known, a small software development company.
 Getting them to use their employees as brand ambassadors and getting that word out was something that worked very well.